-In 1946, the U.S. government began issuing different types of registration documents based on a foreign national’s status in the United States.
+In 1946, the U.S. government began issuing different types of registration documents based on an alien’s status in the United States.
 The Identification Card for the Use of Resident Citizen in the United States (Form I-179; later known as Form I-197) was introduced in 1960 to provide naturalized U.S. citizens living along the Mexican border with identification to facilitate border crossings between the United States and Mexico.
 Legacy Immigration and Naturalization Service (INS) guidance provided that the identification card could only be issued in certain districts of the Southwest United States.
 The card was issued until February 1973.

 Lawful permanent resident (LPR) cards were first issued as Form I-151.
 Between 1952 and 1977, legacy INS issued 17 different re-designs of the card.
 In 1977, the Permanent Resident Card (PRC) (Form I-551) replaced Form I-151 as evidence of LPR status.
 In 1989, legacy INS introduced a new version of the PRC with a 10-year validity period.